-- On-Site Supervision is required by the Teacher when a Water Safety Supervisor (s) is providing safety and initial skill instruction, and monitoring. - Direct Supervision is required for the duration of all other components of the activity when students are in the water. - On-Site Supervision is required for the duration of all other components of the activity when students are on land. - A Volunteer, under the direction of a Teacher, can monitor students during physical education activities.
-Refer to your school board's policy on Volunteers assisting with students' physical activities. - Responsibilities must be clearly outlined for additional Teachers and Volunteers who are monitoring the activity. - Where a Qualified Instructor is used and the Teacher is not directly with the Qualified Instructor, the Qualified Instructor must provide safety and initial skill instruction, and monitoring for the safe application of skills and student behaviour for the duration of the activity. - A Teacher must accompany students to the swimming area and be present at the swimming area during the activity.

-• Teachers, Monitors, and Trip Guides who are not supervising/monitoring the swimming area will supervise/monitor onshore student activities, equipment, behaviour, and group management issues.

-Lifeguards or Water Safety Supervisors must not swim while guarding/supervising swimming activities.
+- On-Site Supervision is required by the Teacher when a Water Safety Supervisor (s) is providing safety and initial skill instruction, and monitoring. - Direct Supervision is required for the duration of all other components of the activity when students are in the water. - On-Site Supervision is required for the duration of all other components of the activity when students are on land. - Land-based Trips Non-Designated Swim Areas: - On-Site Supervision is required by the Teacher when a Lifeguard is providing safety and initial skill instruction, and monitoring. - Direct Supervision is required for the duration of all other components of the activity when students are in the water. - On-Site Supervision is required for the duration of all other components of the activity when students are on land. - A Volunteer, under the direction of a Teacher, can monitor students during physical education activities.
+Refer to your school board's policy on Volunteers assisting with students' physical activities. - Responsibilities must be clearly outlined for additional Teachers and Volunteers who are monitoring the activity. - Where a Qualified Instructor is used and the Teacher is not directly with the Qualified Instructor, the Qualified Instructor must provide safety and initial skill instruction, and monitoring for the safe application of skills and student behaviour for the duration of the activity. - A Teacher must accompany students to the swimming area and be present at the swimming area during the activity. - Teachers, Monitors, and Trip Guides who are not supervising the swimming area will monitor onshore student activities, equipment, behaviour, and group management issues. - Water Safety Supervisors/Lifeguards must not swim while supervising swimming activities.